PereViader/ManualDi/README.md

 The objects will be disposed in reverse resolution order.

 If an object implements the IDisposable interface, it doesn't need to call Dispose, it will be Disposed automatically.

+The default source generated method will apply a very slight optimization by precalculating types implementing IDisposable.
+However calling Default is not required.

 ```csharp
 class A : IDisposable